murderszn/riverside/WEBHOOK_SETUP.md

 # 4. This will create the rewards_signups table with proper indexes and security
 #
 # Testing:
-# 1. Deploy to Vercel
+# 1. Deploy to Vercel with environment variables set
 # 2. Test the form submission on your rewards page
 # 3. Check your Supabase dashboard > Table Editor > rewards_signups to verify data
 #
 # Security Notes:
+# - Credentials are now stored as environment variables (secure)
 # - The API endpoint validates email format and required fields
 # - Row Level Security (RLS) is enabled on the database table
 # - Only INSERT operations are allowed for anonymous users
 # - Consider adding rate limiting for production use
+#
+# IMPORTANT: Your old API key was exposed on GitHub.
+Consider rotating it in Supabase for security.